U.S. jobless rate drops to 2-1/2 year low

 "On this measure, this report falls short," he said.

-Although the gain in the number of jobs created as measured by the survey of employers was relatively modest, it marked a pick-up from October's upwardly revised 100,000 increase.
+Although the gain in the number of jobs created as measured by a survey of employers was relatively modest and most of the hiring was concentrated in the retail sector, the rise in employment topped October's upwardly revised 100,000 increase.

 In all, 72,000 more jobs were created in October and September than previously reported.

-Stocks on Wall Street rose on both the employment report and growing optimism of a solution to the European debt crisis.
-Prices for U.S. government debt rose and the dollar gained against a basket of currencies.

-The report could temper the appetite among some Federal Reserve officials to ease monetary policy further.
+The report could temper the appetite among some Federal Reserve officials to ease monetary policy further, although its unlikely to be much help to President Barack Obama in his bid for a second term.

-In forecasts released earlier this month, the Fed said the jobless rate would likely average 9 percent to 9.1 percent in the fourth quarter.
+In forecasts released earlier this month, the U.S. central bank said the jobless rate would likely average 9 percent to 9.1 percent in the fourth quarter.
 It did not expect it to drop to an 8.5 percent to 8.7 percent range until late next year.

 "The drop in the unemployment rate may make them a little less antsy to pull out the big guns, but there is still not enough evidence of sustained, above-trend growth to get them to stop worrying about downside risks," said Michael Feroli, an economist at JPMorgan in New York.

-"Now is not the time to slam the brakes on the recovery, right now its time to step on the gas," Obama said.
+"Now is not the time to slam the brakes on the recovery.
+Right now its time to step on the gas," he said.

+Stocks on Wall Street surged early in the session on both the employment report and growing optimism of a solution to the European debt crisis, but ended flat as investors took profits from this week's big rally.

+Prices for U.S. government debt rose and the dollar firmed against a basket of currencies.

+Although the economy resumed growth two years ago, about 24.4 million Americans are either out of work or underemployed and employment remains 6.3 million below its level in December 2007 when the recession started.

-While the government's survey of employers has shown a still-tepid pace of job growth, its separate poll of households has shown robust jobs gains for four straight months amounting to 1.28 million.
+Still, the labor market is improving.
+While the government's survey of employers has shown a still-tepid pace of job growth, its separate poll of households has shown a total of 1.28 million jobs created over the last four months.

+If the labor force participation rate had held steady, the unemployment rate would have fallen less dramatically to 8.9 percent.
+The jobless rate is expected to drift higher in coming months as more people come back into the job market.

-The expiration of extended long-term unemployment benefits at the end of December may have contributed to the big drop in the labour force, as well as some of the so-called baby-boomers retiring.
+The scheduled expiration of extended long-term unemployment benefits at the end of December may have contributed to the big drop in the labor force last month.

-In order to qualify for unemployment benefits, recipients have to be actively looking for work.
+In order to qualify for benefits, recipients have to show they are actively looking for work.
+Analysts said some of the recipients already set to receive benefits may have told the Labor Department they were no longer searching for a job.

 "It is likely that many long-term unemployed workers are dropping out as their unemployment insurance benefits expire.
 Many of these workers will likely stay out of the job market permanently," said Sophia Koropeckyj, a director of research at Moody's Analytics in West Chester, Pennsylvania.

+Still, the report was a relative bright spot for a labor market that has been the Achilles heel of the U.S. recovery.

+Even as prospective workers gave up the hunt for a job, the share of the working-age population that is employed rose to an eight month high.

-Also pointing to the improving labour market tone, a broad measure of unemployment that includes people who want to work but have given up looking for jobs and those working only part time for economic reasons dropped to a 2-1/2 year low of 15.6 percent in November from 16.2 percent in October.
+Also supporting the improving labor market tone, a broad measure of unemployment that includes people who want to work but have stopped looking and those working only part time but who want more work dropped to a 2-1/2 year low of 15.6 percent in November from 16.2 percent in October.

 Construction payrolls fell for second straight month, while factory jobs edged up 2,000.
 Temporary hiring -- seen as a harbinger for future hiring - increased 22,300.